Console Commands

 Command line call

-The first parameter is the container key which returns the class instance containing
+The first parameter is the container key which returns the class instance containing the function of the second parameter:

 php bin/console.php SqlSchemaGenerator generateMySqlSchema